bwz3rbot/PlayingCardsMarketBot/README.md

 Now that you've set up your bot account, granted it permissions on your subreddit, and created a script app, it's time to download the source code and paste in your environment variables.

-Download the .zip file containing the source code on this page.
-Unzip it and save it to your computer somewhere.
-Now open up the pw.envEXAMPLE file.\
+Download souce code on this page.
+Open to the pw.envEXAMPLE file.\
 Also have open reddit.com/prefs/apps as you'll need to copy/paste the items you'll find there.\
 __USER_AGENT__ is just a name that the server will identify your bot by.
 It can be whatever you want.\
 __CLIENT_ID__ and __CLIENT_SECRET__ are fround in prefs/apps.\